 Enter Leeloo (Milla Jovovich), the female humanoid from The Fifth Element, whom the narrator calls “probably the most quintessential example.”

 Leeloo is the human vessel of a Supreme Being sent to Earth as a weapon to defeat the “Great Evil”.
 Male characters revel in the “perfect[ion]” of her body, and one scientist even says he’d “like to take a few pictures” of her limp, naked form after she’s first constructed.
 Women who are “born sexy yesterday” are unaware of their sex appeal; Leeloo unwittingly undresses in front of others.

 Leeloo doesn’t speak English.
 She communicates through infantile gibberish (“Boom!
 Bada boom!
 Big!
 Bada big boom!”) or abrupt, tantrum-like displays of fleeting emotion.
 Korben (Bruce Willis) treats this, and other naive actions — like her inability to work a camera or independently dry herself off after she gets wet — with patronization.
 Though ostensibly a kick-ass protagonist capable of destroying almost anything, some feel that her ignorance of almost everything detracts from Leeloo’s agency.

 That’s another key aspect of the trope.
 The female’s ignorance allows the male to step into a powerful, teacher role.
 He shows her how to act in a socially acceptable manner and also becomes her guide in romance and sex.
-He doesn’t have any qualifications to take on this role, besides being the first human to whom the “born sexy yesterday” woman has gotten close with.
+He doesn’t have any qualifications to take on this role, besides being the first human to whom the “born sexy yesterday” woman has gotten close.
 That’s enough to make her idolize and fall in love with him.

 As the video explains, this male character’s instruction — which modern feminism sometimes refers to as “mansplaining” — is “rooted in a deep-seated male insecurity around sex and sexuality.”
 It describes: